girisagar46/girisagar46.github.io/content/articles/straight-up-terraform.md

 }
 ```

-Now, plan it `Terraform plan -out s3.tfplan` .
+Now, plan it `terraform plan -out s3.tfplan` .
 Here, the previous filename `s3.tfplan` will be replaced with the new fresh file.

-Not apply the `s3.tfplan` using command `Terraform apply s3.tfplan`
+Not apply the `s3.tfplan` using command `terraform apply s3.tfplan`

 You'll see following output: